Fallen Officer Memorial

 |Officer Loyd Hays||May 2, 1964||Alabama Game and Fish|

 On the 2nd day of May 1964, Officer Loyd Hayes was checking an abandoned vehicle on the south bank of Flint Creek just outside of Decatur when he encountered a male and female subject walking near the vehicle.
 As Off.
 Hayes approached the two, the female leaped behind Off.
 Hayes, shielding herself from the male subject shouting that she had been assaulted.
-Before Off.
-Hayes could react, the male subject shot him two times.
-Though gravely wounded Off.
-Hayes arrested and fought with the subject until, weakened by blood loss, Hayes was overpowered.
-The subject stabbed Off.
-Hayes multiple Times after having shot him twice.
-Off.
-Hayes died at the scene.
+Before Officer Hayes could react, the male subject shot him two times.
+Though gravely wounded, Officer Hayes attempted to arrest the subject and fought with him until weakened by blood loss, Hayes was overpowered.
+The subject stabbed Officer Hayes multiple times after shooting him twice.
+Officer Hayes died at the scene.
 Loyd Hayes was 41 Years of age.
+Responding Deputies arrested the subject who was convicted and sentenced to death but his sentence was later changed to life in prison.
+However, he was paroled in 1979.

 |Trooper David Temple||September 13, 1979||Alabama State Troopers|

 At approx. 3:30 pm a lone gunman robbed a user car lot in Decatur and fled toward Huntsville.
-Trooper David Temple encountered the suspect's vehicle as it sped eastward towards Madison.
-Trooper Temple instituted a vehicle stop of this suspect on Alabama Highway 20 in Moorseville.
+Trooper David Temple encountered the suspect's vehicle as it sped eastward toward Madison.
+Trooper Temple initiated a vehicle stop of this suspect on Alabama Highway 20 in Mooresville.
 As Trooper Temple approached the suspect vehicle, the lone occupant of the vehicle, swung open the driver's door and shot Trooper Temple.
-As Trooper Temple lay wounded in the middle of Highway 20, the suspect exited his vehicle walked to Trooper Temple, and shot him several more times.
+As Trooper Temple lay wounded in the middle of Highway 20, the suspect exited his vehicle walked to Trooper Temple and shot him several more times.
 Trooper Temple died laying on Highway 20.
-The suspect was later shot and killed as he attempted to carry out the same fate to a Madison PD Officer.
+The suspect was later shot and killed as he attempted to carry out the same fate on a Madison Police Officer.

 |Deputy Sheriff William "Bill" Biles||May 21, 1985||Morgan County Sheriff's Office|